Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Keynotes Showband - Country Folk - Margo & Co. - Country Pride - Country Blue Boys - Blue Ridge Boys -

 In the November 21st, 1969 issue of Spotlight, the Insight column announced that promoters Johnny Kelly (formerly of the Capitol) and Johnny McNally (who ran the Airlines dance in Dublin's Crystal Ballroom) had signed Margo to front a new band, which we soon find out was The Country Folk.
+Margo has said the decision to leave was not easy but, "they offered a secure wage and a good future.
+I talked it over with my mother and we decided to take the offer.
+It broke my heart but I left the Keynotes."
 The new band debuted on St. Stephen's Night, 1969.
 The Keynotes replaced Margo with a new female vocalist, Patricia (although we are not sure of her last name or how long they stayed on the road).

 The new band was made up of: Mick Bagnall (bass), Paul Mitchell (steel guitar), Aidan Graham (drums), Colm Graham (guitar), Roy Butterfield (guitar) and Owin St. John (fiddle).
-In August, 1970, Owin left the band and was replaced by a sax player in the band, according to a Spotlight article in August, 1970.
+In the August 8th, 1970 edition of Spotlight it was reported that Owin left the band and was being replaced by a sax player.
+The article also reported that Margo had been off the road for a week due to an appendix operation.
+Early in 1970, Margo was featured on the RTE show, Hoot'nanny.
+They released a single in March, Gradh Mo Chroi which went to number six in the Irish Charts and put the band on solid footing with punters.

 In late 1972, the band underwent several changes and when the dust settled, only Margo, Dave Traynor and Frank McCaffrey were left in the band.
 According to Julie Boyd's column in the December 14, 1972 issue of Spotlight, the new lineup was: Frank McCaffrey (bass), Ray Doherty (guitar), Paddy Higgins (drums), Joe Murray (keyboards), Jim Malone (sax), Dave Traynor (sax) and Margo (vocals).